ndabAP/vue-command/README.md

   ### Built-in

   Built-in commands provide more control over the terminals behaviour.
 On the other side, they have to take care about every regular command step.
-As a matter of fact, regular commands are just calling helper methods or change properties which could be also called by built-in commands.
+As a matter of fact, regular commands are just calling helper methods or change properties which could be also called or changed by built-in commands.
 Regular commands can be seen as a facade to built-in commands.
-The API is less stable.
+The API is more likely to change.
+The argument that is called within the built-in command is the unparsed `Stdin`.

   To fully simulate a full command circle a built-in command has to follow these steps: